Repurpose AI videos across platforms HeyGen + Repurpose.io

 Multi-platform content distribution

-Automatically publish AI-generated videos from HeyGen to platforms like YouTube, TikTok, Instagram, and LinkedIn using Repurpose.io, ensuring a consistent brand presence across channels.
+Automatically publish AI-generated videos from HeyGen to platforms like YouTube, TikTok, Instagram, and LinkedIn using Repurpose.io to help ensure a consistent brand presence across channels.

 Repurposing video scripts into bite-sized content

-Turn longer AI videos into short-form clips or highlights and use Repurpose.io to distribute them widely—ideal for repackaging webinars, interviews, or educational content into bite-sized, easy-to-share formats.
+Turn longer AI videos into short-form clips or highlights and use Repurpose.io to distribute them widely—ideal for repackaging webinars, interviews, or educational content into bite-sized, shareable formats.

 Automated social media video campaigns

-Set up workflows where HeyGen videos are triggered by events or campaigns (like product launches or promotions), then automatically scheduled and distributed via Repurpose.io to maximise reach and engagement.
+Set up workflows where HeyGen videos are triggered by events or campaigns (like product launches or promotions), then automatically scheduled and distributed via Repurpose.io to maximize reach and engagement.

 Start creating videos with AI